Spaying and Neutering: We Help You Decide

 - Sterilisation

 Same as spaying, neutering your pets will end their lineage.
-So, don't have him fixed if you intend to breed your pet.

 - Plausible weight gain

-Some animals put on weight following neutering.
-Reducing his calorie intake or upping his activity level can help stop the weight increase.
+Reducing their food intake or upping their activity level can help stop the weight increase.

 Should I Spay or Neuter My Pets?